pmyers/rdo-demo-helper/README.md

 cd rdo-demo-helper

-./prep-domain rhel6
+./prep-domain centos6

-  This creates a zzz-rhel6 domain and image, that the other images will be based on.
+  This creates a zzz-centos6 domain and image, that the other images will be based on.

-./rdo-demo-cache rhel6
+./rdo-demo-cache centos6

   This will populate the base image with all of the packages needed so that later runs of the scripts below don't have to access much over the internet

-./rdo-demo-prep rhel6 3
+./rdo-demo-prep centos6 3

   This will install packstack and run it on the first node.
-The argument after 'rhel6' indicates you want 3 virtual nodes in the cluster.
+The argument after 'centos6' indicates you want 3 virtual nodes in the cluster.
 Node 1 is the controller, all 3 will be compute nodes.
 Following this, you should have a running RDO install

+./rdo-demo-save centos6 3

+  This can be called after you've installed RDO (via the demo-prep step above) and will shut down all of the VMs gracefully and then back them up with a .bak extension in the $VMS_DIR location.
+Then later you can restore these .bak files via:

+./rdo-demo-restore centos6 3

-./rdo-demo rhel6 3
+./rdo-demo centos6 3

   This will execute an interactive demo that will print out the commands being used as well as show lots of CLI output.

+./rdo-demo-reset centos6 3

+  This just destroys all of the VMs to clean things up

 Notes:
 ------